An important role supported by Services to Schools

 Amount of time the role will take

 This will vary depending on the approach the loan coordinator takes and also the size of your school.
-A great loan requires great communication and coordination with your school staff is a key part of the role.
+Great communication and coordination with your school staff is a key part of the role.

 - In a small school, all staff may meet to plan the inquiry topics they're studying.
-In this case, the whole staff can decide together the inquiry and reading engagement resources needed to support students.
+In this case, the whole staff can decide together what books they need to support students.

 - In a larger school, the planning and decision making may happen in teaching teams, syndicates, or department groups.
-In this case, you could have someone from each group feed their resourcing decisions back to the loan coordinator to include in your whole-school loan request.
+In this case, you could have someone from each group feed their resourcing decisions back to the loan coordinator to include in your school's requests.

-As a guide, busy times are when the coordinator is:
+As a guide, busy times for loan coordinators are when:

 We're here to support your coordinator

-Along with the online form and dashboard, we have a step-by-step, quick guide for loan coordinators about how to request a loan.
+Along with help and examples on the online form and dashboard, we have a step-by-step quick guide for loan coordinators on how to use our lending service.

 Quick guide for school loan coordinators